Killing of Felani Khatun

-On January 7, 2011, Felani Khatun, a 15-year-old Bangladeshi national, was shot and killed by the Indian Border Security Force (BSF) while attempting to cross the India-Bangladesh border near Phulbari Upazila in Kurigram, Bangladesh.
-Felani and her father, Noor Islam, were returning to Bangladesh after residing in Assam, India, without valid travel documents.
+On 7 January 2011, Felani Khatun, a 15-year-old Bangladeshi girl, was shot and killed by the Indian Border Security Force (BSF) while attempting to cross the India-Bangladesh border near Phulbari Upazila in Kurigram, Bangladesh.
+Felani and her father, Noor Islam, were returning to Bangladesh after residing in Assam, India, without valid travel documents illegally.

 The incident was captured in a photograph that showed her body suspended on the barbed-wire border fence.
 The image, which was widely circulated, became a focal point in discussions about border enforcement practices and human rights concerns.

 Background

 Felani Khatun (ফেলানী খাতুন) was a 15-year-old Bangladeshi girl.
 Her family had migrated to India seeking better economic opportunities.
 They resided in Assam, where Felani worked as a domestic worker.
 In early 2011, the family decided to return to Bangladesh in preparation for Felani's arranged marriage.
 Without valid travel documents, they opted to cross the border illegally.